 The exception is if the drugs are distributed or dispensed for bona fide medical needs by or under the direction of:

-A first-time violation for drugging someone with GHB or ketamine is a Colorado level 3 drug felony.
+Drugging someone with GHB or ketamine is a class 3 felony.
 Punishment for unlawfully administering GHB or ketamine can include:

 While there are many ways to defend charges under 18-13-123 C.R.S., some of the more common defenses include (but are not limited to):